 Richard Park is Vice President of Product Management at ZeroFOX with portfolio responsibility for all product management activities from concept and vision, to strategic planning, to product definition and execution.
 Richard was previously Director of Product Management at Hexis Cyber Solutions, overseeing the company’s flagship HawkEye G product line and product marketing for all HawkEye products.
 Richard's over 20 years of experience includes product management, security and network engineering roles with Netuitive, Sourcefire, Computer Associates, Redback Networks, Booz Allen Hamilton and UUNET Technologies.
 Richard previously worked with the Department of Homeland Security to investigate Internet network vulnerabilities, and on NASA’s Earth Science Data and Information System (ESDIS) project to optimize its ground network architecture.
 Richard holds MBA and AB degrees from Harvard University and an MS in Computer Science from Johns Hopkins University.×

-Scott O’Rourke is ZeroFOX's Vice President of Commercial Sales.
+Scott O’Rourke is ZeroFOX's Vice President, US Sales.
 Prior to joining ZeroFOX, Scott was the VP of Enterprise Sales at Trustwave, a Chicago-based security firm.
 Scott was integral in driving Trustwave’s impressive growth over the past 7 years in the various roles he held.
 Scott’s 17-year-long career also includes Interactions Corporation, Verizon and AT&T. Scott received an MBA in finance from Johns Hopkins University & BS from Virginia Tech and lives in Baltimore, MD.×

 Michael T. Raggo, Chief Research Scientist, ZeroFOX (CISSP, NSA-IAM, ACE, CSI) has over 20 years of security research experience.
 His current focus is social media threats impacting the enterprise.
 Michael is the author of “Mobile Data Loss: Threats & Countermeasures” and “Data Hiding: Exposing Concealed Data in Multimedia, Operating Systems, Mobile Devices and Network Protocols” for Syngress Books, and contributing author for “Information Security the Complete Reference 2nd Edition”.
 A former security trainer, Michael has briefed international defense agencies including the FBI and Pentagon, is a participating member of FSISAC/BITS, and is a frequent presenter at security conferences, including Black Hat, DEF CON, Gartner, RSA, DoD Cyber Crime, OWASP, HackCon, and SANS.×